ResearchKit/SageResearch/Research/README.md

 There are three main subprotocols to the `RSDStep` protocol.
 These have custom handling that is used by the `RSDTaskUIController` to determine how to navigate a step tree.
 These include:

 1. `RSDUIStep` is used to define a single "display unit".
-Depending upon the available real-estate, more than one ui step may be displayed at a time.
-For example, on an iPad, you may choose to group a set of questions using a `RSDSectionStep`.
+Depending upon the available real-estate, more than one ui step may be displayed at a time -- for example, on an iPad, you may choose to group a set of questions using a `RSDSectionStep`.
 2. `RSDSectionStep` is used to define a set of steps that are a logically grouped set of steps within a larger task.
 This protocol conforms to the `RSDStep`, `RSDTask`, and `RSDConditionalStepNavigator` protocols.
 3. `RSDTaskInfoStep` is used to display information about a task that can be displayed to the user while the task is fetched.
 This allows for the actual task to be fetched on demand from a web service or resource file.